tomas862/docker-apache-xdebug-composer/README.md

 # docker-apache-xdebug-composer
-This repository combines basic usage of docker in apache environment with composer and xdebug
+This repository combines basic usage of docker in apache environment with composer and xdebug.
+Might need to improve security if used for serious projects (use different mysql connection techniques etc...)

 ## Prerequisites

 1. Install docker on your local machine

+## Environment preparation

+1. Create .env file
+2. Copy content from .env.dist file and enter required information

 ## Development environment preparation